ethereum-alarm-clock/ethereum-alarm-clock/docs/architecture.rst

 * :class:`BlockScheduler`: High level API for creating :class:`TransactionRequest`
   contracts configured to be executed at a specified block number.
 * :class:`TimestampScheduler`: High level API for creating :class:`TransactionRequest`
-  contracts configured to be executed at a specified time as specified by a timestamp.
+  contracts configured to be executed at a certain time, as specified by a timestamp.

 .. note::

-    The actual functionality of most of the contracts is actually housed separatel in various libraries.
+    Actual functionality of most of the contracts is housed separately in various libraries.

 .. class:: RequestTracker